Grand Central Palace

 The Grand Central Palace was an exhibition hall in Midtown Manhattan, New York City.
-The name refers to two structures, both located on Lexington Avenue near Grand Central Terminal.
+The name was used for two structures, both located on Lexington Avenue near Grand Central Terminal.

 The original structure was a six-story structure built in 1893 between 43rd and 44th Streets.
 It was demolished during the construction of Grand Central Terminal, and a new 13-story structure was constructed between 46th and 47th Streets.
 The second Grand Central Palace was designed by Grand Central Terminal architects Warren and Wetmore and Reed and Stem in the Beaux-Arts architectural style, and had almost twice as much room as the original structure.
 The Palace served as New York's main exposition hall from 1911 until 1953, when the exhibition space was replaced by office space for the Internal Revenue Service.
 The building was demolished starting in 1964.
 Throughout its history, the Grand Central Palace hosted auto, boat, flower and trade shows, though parts of the Palace were used as office space.
 The first Palace was also used as a temporary railroad terminal during the construction of Grand Central Terminal in the 1900s.